Site iconJava PDF Blog

 Android Studio also comes with ProGuard and app-signing capabilities.
 It also features built-in support for Google Cloud Platform.
 Projects can be configured to use specific Java Development Kits.

-Android Studio is freely available under the Apache License 2.0.
-It is available for download on Windows, Mac OS X and Linux.
-It replaced Eclipse as Google’s primary IDE for native Android application development.
+Android Studio, which is distributed under the Apache License 2.0, can be downloaded for Windows, Mac OS X, and Linux.
+It has taken over from Eclipse as Google’s main IDE for developing native Android applications.

 BlueJ